souzatharsis/podcastfy/README.md

 Podcastfy is an open-source Python package that transforms web content, PDFs, and text into engaging, multi-lingual audio conversations using GenAI.

-Unlike UI-based tools focused primarily on note-taking or research synthesis (e.g. NotebookLM ❤️), Podcastfy specializes and focuses on the programmatic and bespoke generation of engaging, conversational transcripts and audio from a multitude of text sources.
+Unlike UI-based tools focused primarily on note-taking or research synthesis (e.g. NotebookLM ❤️), Podcastfy focuses on the programmatic and bespoke generation of engaging, conversational transcripts and audio from a multitude of text sources therefore enabling customization and scale.

 ## Audio Examples